 Guide to making an EasyWills©

 This guide is intended to assist you in making a Will.
 We hope you ﬁnd this Information Guide helpful but it is only intended to give a brief outline of the topic and should not be relied on as a basis for action.
 We would be happy to give you more detailed advice based on your individual circumstances.

 We have developed a simple streamlined Will which we have called EasyWill and references in this guide are to that service where appropriate.
 The benefit to you is that we can normally produce such Wills immediately and conclude matters on your first and only appointment.

 There are certain eligibility criteria which you must be able to satisfy and these are explained fully in the guide.[PDF]

 Making a Last Will and Testament is essential if you want to ensure your loved ones are provided for and your wishes are followed after your death.
 Should you fail to make a Will, or the Will cannot be located then you are classed as ‘Intestate’ and your estate will pass by the rules of intestacy.
 We understand that this can be a stressful and confusing process for many people.
 This is why we try to minimise the use of legal language and make your Will as easy to read as possible.

-What do I need to out in my Will?
+What do I need to think about in my Will?

-There are a number of things to consider when making a Will, such as;
+There are a number of things to consider when making a Will:

-Funeral Wishes – these are not legally binding in your Will; they are mere wishes.
-However many people like to include their preference for either burial or cremation.
+These are not legally binding in your Will; they are mere wishes.
+However, many people like to include their preference for either burial or cremation.